pha5echange/wg-tools/README.md

 Tools for processing Wikidata genre data.

-Requires Python 2.7, the `numpy' library, the `networkx' library, the `community' library, andthe `matplotlib' library.
+Requires Python 2.7, the 'numpy' library, the 'networkx' library, the 'community' library, and the 'matplotlib' library.

-The file `rawdata/wiki_genres_data.txt' must be present.
+The file 'rawdata/wiki_genres_data.txt' must be present.
 This contains a list of genres and sub-genre relationships, generated via a query to the Wikidata public query service:

 https://query.wikidata.org